Skip to content

 Mandatory via the central platform RO-eFactura in XML format following the RO_CIUS specifications.

-Currently possible via the central platform RO-eFactura in XML format following the RO_CIUS specifications.
+Mandatory for regular B2C invoices via the central platform RO-eFactura in XML format following the RO_CIUS specifications.

 What the Law Says